-Trusted Guide to Nursing Resumes
+Trusted Introduction to Nursing Resumes

 The thought of making and maintaining a resume gives most of us nurses just a little bit of anxiety.
 First of all, it's not something anyone really bothered to spend much time on during nursing school.
 And the unique nature of our professional makes it difficult to really mirror our experience after a standard resume.
 Our experience can be clinical, non-clinical, both within the same work experience, or we often supplement and complement our professional career with non-nursing related roles.